osuelflo/SudokuAlgorithm/README.md

 ## Project Description ##
 Sudoku is a 9 by 9 matrix where each column and each row must contain 1-9 with no duplicates; furthermore each of the 9 submatrices must contain 1-9 with no duplicates in order to be solved.

 To run the program with the user interface run the main method in SudokuUI.java.
-To test just the elements of the algorithm, run the main method in Sudoku.java (add more here).
+To test just the elements of the algorithm, run the main method in Sudoku.java with the target methods.

 In the UI, if generating a puzzle using the puzzle generator, the number of starting digits has to be specified in the code under setUpAll().
 Constraints may result in a greater number of starting digits on the screen.